ecc521/polyfill/math.random/readme.md

 ```javascript
 Math.random = self.cryptoGenerator(length)
 ```

+**If your wondering why I don't automatically overwrite Math.random, read on below**

 `length` is an optional parameter.
 If you are requesting large volumes of random numbers, don't bother setting `length` (or set it to 65534).

 Otherwise, if you want to save a few milliseconds of initialization time, set `length` to the highest amount of calls you expect to make, multiplied by 7